BettercareHealth/bettercare/congenital-disorders/0-5-introduction.md

 *Adult HIV* covers an introduction to HIV infection, management of HIV-infected adults at primary-care clinics, preparing patients for antiretroviral (ARV) treatment, ARV drugs, starting and maintaining patients on ARV treatment and an approach to opportunistic infections. *Adult HIV* was developed by doctors and nurses with wide experience in the care of adults with HIV, in collaboration with the Desmond Tutu HIV Foundation.

-### Birth Defects
+### Cogential Disorders

-*Birth Defects* was written for healthcare workers who look after individuals with birth defects, their families, and women who are at increased risk of giving birth to an infant with a birth defect.
+*Cogential Disorders* was written for healthcare workers who look after individuals with birth defects, their families, and women who are at increased risk of giving birth to an infant with a birth defect.
 Special attention is given to modes of inheritance, medical genetic counselling, and birth defects due to chromosomal abnormalities, single gene defects, teratogens and multifactorial inheritance.
 This book is being used in the Genetics Education Programme, which trains healthcare workers in genetic counselling in South Africa.

 ### Breast Care